torrconnect/test/README.md

 Five point

-After reboot Nginx and DB is working fine and Welcome Nginx "It works" is present
+After reboot Nginx and DB is working fine "from the box" and Welcome Nginx "It works" is present